frostoven/randomart/README.md

 This is a shameless, cli port of [slapresta/randomart](https://github.com/slapresta/randomart), which is itself a shameless, slightly modified port of [calmh/randomart](https://github.com/calmh/randomart) to JS.

+About this fork
+===

+Adds the option to return the board state as an array instead of a string.
+Great for situations where raw values are useful (such as when generating images).
+Just add `true` as the third argument to the `randomart()` function.

+This fork also removes some dependencies and updates others.

 Example
 ====